elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 }
 ```

 We can see the assigns contains the card and the class assigns.
-Lets go ahead and invoke the assigns_to_attribute/2 inside the card/1 to transform our class assign for use in tag attribute.
+Lets go ahead and invoke the assigns_to_attribute/2 inside the card/1 to transform our class assign for use in `<div>` tag attribute.

 ```elixir
 def card(assigns) do